 More information about individual faculty's research programs can be obtained from their websites by clicking on their names.
 Alternately, a list of QM faculty is available here.
 Prospective students are encouraged to contact faculty with shared interests to ask questions about the program.

-(* designates interest in recruiting a student to start in academic year 2013/2014)
+(* designates intent to recruit a Ph.D. student to start in academic year 2021/2022)